StackOverflowBrewery/stackoverflow.beer-site/content/beers/rheinische-stout-stackoverflow-brewing-4053632/index.md

 ---
 title: Rheinische Stout
-description: ' A dark, malty coffeeish Stout dark the shadow of Dortmunder U.Brewed
+description: 'A dark, malty coffeeish Stout dark the shadow of Dortmunder U.Brewed
     in the Shadow of the Dortmunder U this beer is perfect to be enjoyed in the winter. '
 abv: 5.8
 ibu: 31